 I'm a Ph.D. in Physics with a passion for Artificial Intelligence, building communities, compassionate leadership, and public policy.
-Currently I work as a Data Scientist at Dexcom, where I am leading our AI Experience team in Large Language Model feature design, risk assessment, and development.
+Currently I work as a Data Science leader at Dexcom, where I am direct our AI Experience team in Large Language Model feature design, risk assessment, development, and deployment.

 I received my Ph.D. in physics at University of California, San Diego, where my dissertation research in experimental particle physics focused on new physics searches at the Large Hadron Collider, and received my undergraduate B.A. in Physics and Mathematics from University of California, Berkeley, where I worked on machine-learning optimization of physics searches at Lawrence Berkeley National Laboratory.